Eftiar/Android_App_Appium_With_Java_Maven/README.md

 # Step-6: Download Appium Desktop

 Let’s go to this link: https://github.com/appium/appium-desktop/releases/  and download appium for mac.
 You should click and download .dgm file.
 For example, “Appium-mac-1.20.2.dmg“.
-When the download finishes, double click the .dgm file and drag and drop the Appium into Applications as shown below.
+When the download finishes, double-click the .dgm file and drag and drop the Appium into Applications as shown below.

 ![image](https://user-images.githubusercontent.com/89891201/205629098-5e4a24f8-f6da-49bf-950d-1c0030cc5093.png)